IBM/watsonx-chatbot-lab/docs/lab-1/README.md

 Give it a name that represents the domain of topics you want it to handle.
 For example, if you are building an assistant to handle support questions in your billing department, you might start by calling it the “Billing Assistant.”
 Choose what language you want it to speak before continuing.
 Watson Assistant can handle virtually any global language.

+!!! tip
-**Pro tip**: If you haven’t already thought about what you want your assistant to handle or where it will talk to your customers, check out our post on planning your assistant.
+    If you haven’t already thought about what you want your assistant to handle or where it will talk to your customers, check out our post on planning your assistant.
 You can also take advantage of one of the templates in our catalog for your first assistant.
 This will dramatically reduce your timeline, as well as teach you the ropes.
 From here, you’ll start on the home page of your brand-new assistant:

 ![](https://www.ibm.com/blog/wp-content/uploads/2021/12/Picture9.png)